darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 // my comment: k >= 1 AND k >= 2 EQUIVALENT k >= 2

 Now obviously the precondition k at least 2 [ k >= 2 ] guarantees that after the decrease k becomes k-1 [ k := k - 1 ], k is at least 1 [ k >= 1 ].
-So we see that the repeatable statement k becomes k-1 [ k := k - 1 ] nicely maintains the truth of the k at least 1 [ k >= 1 ], so upon completion, we know two things, that the guard is false, so k is no longer at least 2, so k is less than 2 [ k < 2 ], and furthermore k is at least 1 [ k >= 1 ].
+So we see that the repeatable statement k becomes k-1 [ k := k - 1 ] nicely maintains the truth of k at least 1 [ k >= 1 ], so upon completion, we know two things, that the guard is false, so k is no longer at least 2, so k is less than 2 [ k < 2 ], and furthermore k is at least 1 [ k >= 1 ].
 Which, has only one solution, k equal 1 [ k = 1 ].
 So using the techniques of invariance, we have proved the simple fact that our game terminates with one pebble in the urn.
 So we are indeed entitled to talk about the final pebble.

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=15m51s)